MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -ShadowRedundancyEnabled
-!!!
-Exchange Server 2010

-The ShadowRedundancyEnabled parameter specifies whether shadow redundancy is enabled in the organization.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The ShadowRedundancyEnabled parameter specifies whether shadow redundancy is enabled in the organization.
 Valid input for this parameter is $true or $false.
 The default value is $true.

 ```yaml
 Type: $true | $false